6.7 Skills for innovation

 Fostering innovation through non-formal and informal learning and youth work

-Fund for Young Talents under the jurisdiction of the Ministry of Youth and Sport, among others, has a task is to provide awards to secondary school students for their achievements in recognized competitions in the country and abroad.
+Fund for Young Talents under the jurisdiction of the Ministry of Science, Technological Development and Innovations among others, has a task to provide awards to secondary school students for their achievements in recognized competitions in the country and abroad.
 The calendar of the competitions is published for each school year and cover competitions in school, municipal, regional and republic level related to school subjects.
 Some of them especially target innovation skills, such are musters of pupils’ cooperatives and companies, competitions of pupils’ research and art works etc.

 The list of subprogrammes offered on the portal indicates that innovation skills are given significance through: Innovation Co-Financing Program and Early Development Programme -implemented by Serbian Innovation Fund.
 Further, Competition - The best technological innovation is implemented by the Ministry of Education, Science and Technological Development.
 Entrepreneurs, small and medium enterprises, high tech companies, secondary schools and student teams can participate in the competition.